a-DNA-py/a-DNA-py/README.md

 ---

-I’m 17 and here’s what I do.
+I'm 17 and I like making cool stuff

 ---